 Everyone has a different idea about their dream kitchen.
 But most importantly, it’s about getting the look you want within your budget.
 Seek different vendors and renovators to get the best price comparison.

 Once your kitchen countertops are ready, find out what is needed to maintain the countertop.
-Regular maintenance, using a chopping board instead of cutting directly on the surface, and cleaning up spills as soon as possible goes a long way in extending your brand new kitchen countertop’s lifespan.
+Regular maintenance, using a cutting board instead of scarring the countertop surface, and cleaning up spills as soon as possible goes a long way in extending your brand new kitchen countertop’s lifespan, even the kitchen table top is scratch resistant.

 In fact, go all the way and watch out for these 8 dirtiest spots in your kitchen and how to clean them.
 You may also pick up some extra inspiration for your future kitchen from these stylish mini Malaysian kitchens.